Cavernous sinus thrombosis

 - absent flow void

 - signal characteristics vary depending on the age of the thrombus but will be abnormal

-- contrast-enhancement or lack of is not a reliable indicator as organising thrombus can enhance
+- contrast-enhancement or lack of is not a reliable indicator as organizing thrombus can enhance

-- diagnosis can generally be made on venography
+- diagnosis can generally be made on MR venography

 Treatment and prognosis

 Primary consideration for the management of cavernous sinus thrombosis is the use of antimicrobials and antithrombotic agents 7.
 The mortality rate is up to 30%.
 Significant morbidity (e.g. blindness, cranial nerve palsy) in survivors not uncommon 6.

 As the dural venous and cavernous systems are valveless, communication between dural sinuses and cerebral and emissary veins can lead to meningitis, dural empyema or cerebral abscess 7.
 Propagation of infection via the internal jugular vein can result in septic pulmonary emboli, pulmonary abscess, pneumonia or empyema 7.
 Compression of the internal carotid artery and pituitary gland may result in stroke and hypopituitarism respectively 7.

 Consideration is given to other causes of cavernous sinus syndrome and painful ophthalmoplegia caused by local compression of which 30% are tumors 7: